• ROENFR

 a) issues opinions on draft normative acts in its fields of expertise initiated by the Government, as well as legislative proposals of deputies and senators;

-b) elaborates, at the request of the Government, the Parliament, or on its own initiative, analyses and studies regarding economic and social realities as well as compliance with the conventions and international treaties ratified by the Romanian state;
+b) elaborates, at the request of the Government, Parliament, or on its own initiative, analyses and studies regarding economic and social realities as well as the compliance with international conventions and treaties ratified by the Romanian state;

-c) issues opinions and recommendations which it communicates to authorities, institutions or employer, trade union or civil society organizations with responsibilities, competences or interests in the field;
+c) issues points of view and recommendations which it communicates to authorities, institutions or employer, trade union or civil society organizations with responsibilities, competences or interests in the field;

-d) signals to the Government or Parliament the emergence of economic and social phenomena that require the development of new normative acts.
+d) signals to the Government or Parliament the emergence of economic and social phenomena that require the elaboration of new normative acts.

 SECTION 1